samspark345/android_studio_application/README.md

 Project_group 32 Repository Link: https://github.com/SEG2105-uottawa/seg2105f21-project-project_gr32

 # Deliverable2 Explanation
-Based on the marking Scheme,we assume the functionality  that must be implemented are: deteleService, addService, and editService for gets mark from deliverable2.
+Based on the marking Scheme,we assume the functionality  that must be implemented are: deteleService, addService, and editService for deliverable2.
 For deleteBranch and deleteCustomer account we will implemented sooner we get into next stage.
 In order to deteleBranch, we need Branch as class and implement relative functionality; it will be covered in next deliverable.
 ![image](deliverable2MarkingScheme.png)